top of page

 Frequently asked questions

-Palliative care is specialized medical care that focuses on providing relief from the symptoms, pain, and stress of serious illnesses such as cancer.
-The primary goal of palliative care is to improve the quality of life for both the patient and their family.
-It can be provided at any stage of the illness and alongside curative treatments.
+Palliative care is a specialized approach to medical care that focuses on relieving the symptoms, pain, and stress of serious illnesses like cancer.
+Our goal is to enhance your quality of life and support your family throughout the journey.
+This care can be provided at any stage of your illness, even alongside treatments aimed at curing your condition.

 How is palliative care different from hospice care?